Get Rid of Fat with Liposuction

 The maximum amount of fat that can be taken out in one procedure is 5 litres, so the patient must be realistic around this volume.
 It is possible to do multiple procedures a few days apart and remove more than 5 litres but this must be done cautiously.
 This is called staged mega liposuction.
 A healthy diet and regular exercise must be followed after the procedure as this is not an excuse to eat more and do less.
 The improvement is permanent but you must be aware that as we get older we do put on weight naturally.
 The fat does not shift to other areas in the body.

-Book a consultation at Absolute Cosmetic Medicine, Perth to find out more about liposuction and liposculpture procedures.
+Book a consultation at Absolute Cosmetic Medicine, Perth to find out more about liposuction, liposuction costs and liposculpture procedures.